Dilapidations v Covid-19

 Schedules are served to company’s registered addresses which may not be occupied due to more people working at home will cause delays to receiving a response from the occupier and/or their representative and possibly outside the PLA timeline of 56 days.
 In addition, copies of delivery certification is also emailed to directors personal addresses to demonstrate delivery in accordance with lease requirements and also alert them to the issue of documentation.

 Delays are also occurring in obtaining responses from surveyors acting for the opposing parties as some have been furloughed.
 However, when mid-way through a negotiation process there is no sense in appointing an alternative surveyor who is not familiar with the property as this will incur further time and fees.
 Patience is required in these unusual times.
-The PLA protocol offers guidance and is good practise to follow however it is not a mandatory process.
+The PLA protocol offers guidance and is good practice to follow however it is not a mandatory process.
 It is likely a judge would frown upon a court action being brought on the grounds of this type of delay due to Covid 19.

 Some occupiers are finding it difficult to undertake dilapidations works to comply with break notices due to contractors not able to follow the social distancing rules, contractors furloughing staff and also problems with obtaining materials as some are in short supply or builders merchants temporarily closed.
 It is likely over time this will lead to an increase in contractors’ prices.